July 2005 - Evian & Yvoire

 Evian is a relatively quiet spa town and seems to have left its glory days behind.
 I took a walk around town and on the lakefront.

-French do like their heros and memorials
+French do like their heroes and memorials [above left] - Switzerland across the lake [above right]

 Next I went to visit the medieval town of Yvoire.
 First founded in the early 14th century it has been of great strategic value and as a result seen numerous battles.
 Today it is a peaceful, traffic free, paradise to hordes of tourists that come to admire its history as well as its beautiful flowers.
 In summer one can not turn corner without seeing a plethora of bloom in every imaginable color.